pyvista/pyvista/joss/paper.md

 that algorithm directly onto all `vtki` datasets.
 These filtering algorithms are held in the `vtki.DataSetFilters` class which is inherited by the `vtki.Common` class giving all datasets a shared set of functionality.
-Through the use of these binded methods, powerful VTK filtering algorithms can be leveraged with intuitive control via keyword arguments in Python.
+Through the use of these bound methods, powerful VTK filtering algorithms can be leveraged with intuitive control via keyword arguments in Python.
 These filters can be used by calling the filtering method directly from the data
 object: